Meet those serving overseas

 Let’s break the ice…

-Just so you know, the concerns you're feeling and the hurdles you’re facing have most-likely been shared by these guys!
+Just so you know, the concerns you may be feeling and the issues you’re possibly considering have probably been shared by these guys!

 First up, right next to you, are Dave and Becky Waterman.

 Dave and Becky Waterman

 Dave has had a love of aviation since childhood.

 When he was 13, an MAF stand caught Dave’s eye and he read about our need for aircraft engineers.
 From that point on, his course was decided and he started training in aircraft maintenance at the age of sixteen.

 When he completed his training, Dave spent two months with MAF Uganda, then returned to Gloucester to gain further experience and expand his licence to include avionics.

 Becky grew up in Cornwall and also felt the call to mission from a young age.
 She pursued this call in the UK, preaching in a variety of churches and assisting a variety of church and charity projects.
 Alongside this, she ran her own freelance writing and website design business, and wrote her first novel.

 The two met in Gloucester, married in 2010, and relocated to Southampton for Dave’s work.